J95Ortiz/Real-Madrid-Quiz/README.md

 ![Colour Scheme used on the site](assets/readme_images/real_madrid_quiz_page_colour_scheme.png)

-Some of the feedback following the submission of the first project was that the Site sometimes felt too cluttered with too much going on, and it may have been harder for a User to focus on something specific, and could even make them feel overwhelmed.
+Some of the feedback following the submission of the first project was that the Site sometimes felt too cluttered with too much going on, and it may have been hard at times for a User to focus on something specific, and could even make them feel overwhelmed.
 In order to mitigate this, the main design change I did was to make the background image larger.
 This way it doesn't feel like there's so much going on in the background making the site feel cleaner and less busy.

 I will also apply this change to the Madrid Site Project so as to make all the pages of the site feel consistent.